Skip to Main ContentSearch Site

 This interdisciplinary web-based project stems from the notion that humanities and technology are perceived to be mutually exclusive.
 Prismatic Perception aims at bridging these two worlds by eliminating this misperception.

-The first step is the creation of a "Mona Lisa" web module, which will serve as a model for future humanities web-based projects.
+The first step was the creation of a "Mona Lisa" web module, which will serve as a model for future humanities web-based projects.